lawrennd/hsvargplvm/matlab/README.txt

     * PARAMETERS for the actual MODEL:
     _______________________________________________________________________
      - The prior distribution of the parent, p(X_H).
-For the moment, this is taken to be a standard normal.
+From version 1.0 onwards, this prior can also be "dynamical", so that the parameters of the top layer are the reparametrized barmu, lambda and dynKern parameters.
+The constrain doesn't have to be dynamics (temporal), it can be anything, even given inputs so as to do "supervised learing".
      - The mappings F_h, h=1:H between the nodes (see below) =>
                  kernel parameters and inducing points for each node
      - variational parameters for each node.